To tourists, Poland isn’t typically known for its mountain ranges.

 Their traditional Polish clothing is also a sight to behold!

-Men’s clothing includes cloth shirts with metal clasps, bright trousers with black stripes and embroidered designs, sleeveless jackets (serdak), and coats (cucha), adorned with various decorations.
-Women’s attire traditionally involved thin percale shirts, wide-folded skirts, floral corsets, and beaded necklaces, indicating wealth.
+Men’s attire features cloth shirts with metal clasps, bright trousers with black stripes, and embroidered designs.
+They wear sleeveless jackets (serdak) and coats (cucha), adorned with various decorations.
+Women’s clothing traditionally includes thin percale shirts, wide-folded skirts, floral corsets, and beaded necklaces, indicating wealth.

 No exploration of Polish mountain culture is complete without indulging in its hearty, flavoursome mountain cuisine.